 In this deployment summary, you’ll notice that Gearset tells us which items were suggested by a problem analyzer.
 The new

 DiscountRate field was the missing item that our

 Account object containing these fields, which is otherwise unchanged, has also been brought into the deployment package by the problem analyzer.

-The ‘difference type’ icons in Gearset show you whether an item in your deployment package is new, different, deleted, or unchanged.
-A small cog symbol on the status icon now indicates whether an item’s status was the result of a problem analyzer.
+The “difference type” icons in Gearset show you whether an item in your deployment package is new, different, deleted, or unchanged.
+A small cog symbol on the status icon indicates whether an item’s status was the result of a problem analyzer.

-You can also see this additional information in your CI job history.
-Gearset now shows you exactly what effect its problem analyzers have had on your CI deployments.
-Given that CI jobs run automatically, and no one manually accepts or rejects the problem analyzers’ suggested fixes, this change will make it much easier for you to understand the deployment history for your CI jobs.
+You can also see this additional information in your CI job history, so you know exactly what effect Gearset’s problem analyzers have had on your CI deployments.